Skip to main content

 Reasonable Accommodations a Bridge to Equal Opportunity

 A cornerstone of the ADA’s power is the concept of reasonable accommodation.
-If a wellness program includes a health-contingent component, where an incentive is tied to achieving a specific health outcome, the employer must provide a for any individual whose medical condition makes it unreasonably difficult or medically inadvisable to meet that standard.
+If a wellness program includes a health-contingent component, where an incentive is tied to achieving a specific health outcome, the employer must provide a reasonable accommodation for any individual whose medical condition makes it unreasonably difficult or medically inadvisable to meet that standard.

 This is a profound acknowledgment of biological individuality.
 It is the legal mechanism that allows your unique physiological needs to be recognized and respected within a corporate wellness structure.